roysmanfo/Flux/docs/observer.md

 Options | Description
 --------|------------
-`--bg`  | Execute the observer in background just for this session `/path` | Reveal the observer path
+`-bg`  | Execute the observer in background just for this session `--path` | Reveal the observer path